bixuehujin/clib/README.md

-# clib  A rapid development library for C .
+# clib
+clib is a library for c development, contains some general data structure and algorithms.
+It is serve several my personal projects.